ig0rmin/diy_oauth2/README.md

 ## About

-This is a Python demo of OAuth2 authorization server and a Client using it, using Flask, JWT and Mongo DB as a backend.
+This is a Python demo of DIY OAuth2 Authorization Server (very simple and supporting only one client) and a Client using it.
+Implementation uses Flask, JWT and Mongo DB.

 `client` directory contains client application and configuration files.